ArshRomana1/ArshdeepsBookStore/README.txt

 so I had to delete the cs file and then add again and after that i ran the migrayion command and also upadated the database now its showing the field of category in the table

+2045
+Part 1 of the assignmnet is completed, now on to the second part.